michaeluno/responsive-column-widgets/readme.txt

 == Changelog ==

+= 1.2.4 - 11/29/2015 =
+- Added an icon in the setting page which appears when no widget is added.

 = 1.2.3 - 05/06/2015 =
 - Fixed a compatibility issue with WordPress 4.2 that category terms were not listed in the widget box definition page.